hyperledger/fabric-gateway/CONTRIBUTING.md

 ### Java

 Java code uses [JUnit](https://junit.org/) as the test runner, [AssertJ](https://assertj.github.io/doc/) for assertions, and [Mockito](https://site.mockito.org/) for mock implementations.
-[Checkstyle](https://checkstyle.org/) is used to apply both linting checks and consistent code formatting.
+[PMD](https://pmd.github.io/) is used to perform static analysis of the code, and [Spotless](https://github.com/diffplug/spotless) (with [Palantir Java format](https://github.com/palantir/palantir-java-format) rules) checks consistent code formatting.

 Consider recommendations from these resources: